The Mark of Cain (band): 2008–2019: Songs of the Third and Fifth and tours

+2020–present

+A tour for 2020 marking the 25th anniversary of Ill At Ease was postponed owing to the COVID-19 pandemic.
+In 2022, the "A Different Kind Of Tension Tour" was announced, starting in August with two shows in Adelaide coinciding with the band's induction into the South Australian Music Hall of Fame.
+The band also played dates in Melbourne, Sydney, Perth, the Gold Coast and Brisbane.
+The band played the Ill At Ease songs on tour in 2023–24.

-The Mark Of Cain in 2023 announced they are a proud addition to the brand new Off The Rails one-day mini-fests in NSW in October and would be joining Amyl & The Sniffers and other bands.
-The band also announced for the first time ever they will be performing their 1995 magnum-opus 'Ill At Ease' live as part of The Eighty-Six Festival at the Croxton Bandroom in Melbourne in October, however due to a severe bike accident with significant injuries to Kim Scott all shows in September and October were cancelled.
+In 2023, The Mark Of Cain announced they would be joining the new Off The Rails one-day mini-fests in NSW in October.
+The band also announced they would be performing Ill At Ease live as part of The Eighty-Six Festival at the Croxton Bandroom in Melbourne in October.
+However, due to a bike accident with significant injuries to Kim Scott, all shows in September and October were cancelled.

-TMOC however performed 'Ill At Ease' live across all states from November 2023 after Kim recovered from his injuries.
-Eli Green yet again tours with the band marking 10 years since joining the band for tour duties.
-The tour coincides with a deluxe remastered vinyl reissue of the 1995 classic for the first time.
-In addition, a companion piece Livid Live '96, the complete thirty-minute set from Brisbane's 1996 Livid Festival, was remixed by Phil McKellar and made available as a stand-alone album on vinyl.
-Both vinyl albums were released on the 4th of November 2023 as a limited release.
+TMOC performed Ill At Ease live in all states from November 2023 after Kim recovered from his injuries.
+Eli Green again toured with the band, marking 10 years since joining the band for tour duties.
+The tour coincided with a deluxe remastered vinyl reissue of the album.
+A companion piece titled Livid Live '96, a recording of the band's complete 30-minute set from Brisbane's 1996 Livid Festival, remixed by Phil McKellar, was made available as a stand-alone album on vinyl.
+Both vinyl albums were released on 4 November 2023 in limited numbers.

-In 2024 the band continues playing the remaining shows of the 'Ill At Ease' live tour in January and headline the 'Nice Day To Go To The Club' festival in South Australia on 24 February.
+In 2024, the band continued playing the remaining shows of the Ill At Ease live tour in January and headlined the "Nice Day To Go To The Club" festival in South Australia on 24 February.

+In February 2026, the band was continuing to rehearse every Saturday, and has been writing new songs, including a couple written by drummer Eli Green.
+There are plans to release more songs.